-Having succeeded since 1995 in using wheatgrass therapeutically for many thousands of patients, I have also learned much from those who have benefited from it via my “Ask Dr Chris” “Global Clinic”, as well as from numerous testimonials people have sent me from around the world.
+Having succeeded since 1995 in using wheatgrass therapeutically for many thousands of patients, I have also learned much from those who have benefited from it via my “Ask Dr Chris” online “Global Clinic”, as well as from numerous testimonials I’ve received from around the world.

-Although my theory of how wheatgrass works remains to be proven scientifically and will no doubt meet objection and possibly ridicule from various quarters, therapeutic responses observed in thousands of patients suggest that wheatgrass possibly works by “letting the brain know” about external and internal abnormalities.
-For instance, by sending feedback of damaged or poorly functioning body tissues and systems e.g. cardiovascular system, the brain then takes steps to resolve the problem.
+Although my theory of how wheatgrass works remains to be proven scientifically and will no doubt meet objection and possibly ridicule from various quarters, therapeutic responses I have observed in thousands of patients suggest that wheatgrass possibly works by “informing the brain” about skin and internal organ abnormalities.
+In other words, it’s the brain, not the wheatgrass that responds to assist the healing process.

 So, don’t overtreat!
 Less is best.

-For injuries, skin conditions etc. apply just a little wheatgrass extract over the affected area once every second day.
+For injuries, skin conditions etc. e.g. molluscum, apply just a little wheatgrass extract over the affected area once every second day.

 For a boost to your immune system and general good health, take a small dose of wheatgrass extract – half a teaspoonful for children, one teaspoonful for adults – that’s right – on alternate days – and persevere.